What does it mean to be alive?

 I am trained to work with the whole range of human emotions and experiences.
 I do not specialise in a single issue.
-I have supported clients with mental health diagnoses, self esteem issues, relationship difficulties, addictions, chronic illness, depression, anxiety, sexual abuse, trauma, existential issues, sexual difficulties and the pain of bereavement.
+I have supported clients with mental health diagnoses, self esteem issues, relationship difficulties, addictions, chronic illness, depression, anxiety, sexual abuse, trauma, gender, existential issues, sexual difficulties and the pain of bereavement.

 I work with individuals, couples, people in polyamorous or other forms of consensual non monogamy and groups.